Simona Halep: 2024: Successful ban appeal and return to tennis

 Halep appealed the four-year ban to the Court of Arbitration for Sport (CAS) on February 7, 2024.
 The decision was published on March 5.
-The Court agreed with Halep’s contention that her positive test was likely caused by contamination of a supplement she had been using.
+The Court agreed with Halep's contention that her positive test was likely caused by contamination of a supplement she had been using.
 Though the Court determined Halep did bear some level of fault or negligence for using the supplement, it did not rise to the level to justify a multi-year ban.
-Therefore the Court´s decision reduced the original four-year ban levied by the International Tennis Federation to nine months, which Halep had already served.
+Therefore, the Court's decision reduced the original four-year ban levied by the International Tennis Federation to nine months, which Halep had already served.

 Halep was cleared for immediate return from suspension.

 On 7 March, Halep received a wildcard for the Miami Open.
 Despite taking the first set against Paula Badosa, she ended up losing in three sets in the first round.

-Halep's next WTA Tour match was on 28 October at the Hong Kong Tennis Open, where she was given a wildcard entry but lost in the first round to Yuan Yue.
+Halep's next WTA Tour match was on 28 October at the Hong Kong Open, where she was given a wildcard entry but lost in the first round to Yuan Yue.

 2025: Retirement

 Halep was awarded a wildcard for the Australian Open qualifying tournament.
 However, she withdrew after experiencing knee and shoulder pain during an exhibition event in Abu Dhabi.

-After losing her first round match at the Transylvania Open to Lucia Bronzetti, Halep announced her retirement from professional tennis.
+After losing her first-round match at the Transylvania Open to Lucia Bronzetti, Halep announced her retirement from professional tennis.